27gargshaurya-ux/Cycle-Controller/README.md

 ## 🚀 Future Improvements

-* Implement **Terrain simulation using a steppermotorconnected to the resistance knob**.
+* Implement **Terrain simulation using a stepper motor connected to the resistance knob**.
 * Add **Bluetooth support** for wireless mobile connectivity.
 * integrate **VR** for immersive experience .